Distance-coupling as an Approach to Position and Formation Control: Distance-coupled Formation Control

 \subsection{Formation Equivalence in the Anchor Frame}

-Before further inspection, we define formation equivalence (or, congruence) between the two frames of reference, $\mbb{A}$ and $\mbb{W}$, using selected tools from Procustes analysis \cite{stegmann_brief_nodate}.
+Before further analysis, we define formation equivalence between the two frames of reference, $\mbb{A}$ and $\mbb{W}$, using tools from Procustes analysis.
 Similar to the offsets defined in Section \ref{sect:stability_under_transformations_of_the_anchor_set}, we have the agent positions in the world frame, $X \in \mbb{W}$, with corresponding anchor frame coordinates $\Xt \in \mbb{A}$.